Vitamin C (as Ascorbic Acid)

 Supports skin health *

-Vitamin C is non-GMO and vegan.
+Vitamin C is a non-GMO, gluten-free, and vegan ingredient.

 Vitamin C is an essential nutrient, which means it can’t be produced by the body and must be obtained consistently through the diet, since it can’t be stored in the body.
 The recommended daily allowance (RDA) for vitamin C in non-smoking healthy adults is 75 mg for females and 90 mg for males.
 According to 2001-02 NHANES data the average intake is about 85 mg in females and 110 mg in males.
 But about 3 out of 10 adults consume less than the recommended amount, while persons in the top 10% of dietary intake would consume about 200 mg on average.
 Qualia believes vitamin C follows a threshold response (see Qualia Dosing Principles), which means the majority of functional benefits occur in a range between the RDA amount and the highest dietary intake.
 Some of the evidence for this threshold response is that plasma vitamin C concentration rises steeply at intakes between 30 and 100 mg a day, and immune cells (e.g., neutrophils, monocytes, and lymphocytes) become saturated at 100 mg daily [4].
 We opted for a serving of vitamin C that, when added to what would be in an average diet, comfortably places a person at the high end of this threshold response range.*